marick/structural-typing/README.md

 "Right {:b 1, :a 1}"
 ```

-The purpose of an error-handling monad is to easily filter out error values as they pass through a computation.
+One purpose of an error-handling monad is to easily filter out error values as they pass through a computation.
 Here's a simple example:

 ```clojure
 ;; Get both types of results